- 1 Essential Singapore Mobile App Buyer’s Guide

 So you have decided to go with a “Singapore-based” company.
 Now what factors should you consider in your choice, what questions should you ask?

 - Cost: Clearly a consideration but not the be-all-and-end-all.
 It is equally, if not more important to pay attention to non-cost factors as discussed below.
+(Check out our article on cost here)

 - Specialization: Certain development houses have particular specializations even within mobile app development.
 For example, some focus on game creation.
 RobustTechHouse specializes in mobile commerce and financial technology.
 We readily admit that we are not very good at game creation, because it takes specialized game design and technical skills to create great games.
 If the development house has a blog, it may be good to check it out to understand where their interests lie.
 Also take note of the tone of the blog – is it self-promotional or are they genuinely interested in the subject matter?